dahimbis/Hiya-Voice-Concierge/README.md

 **Hiya Voice Concierge** solves this by enabling true multitasking through voice.

-With a single voice command, users can:
+With a voice command, users can:
 - Check flight schedules and upcoming calendar events.
 - Send quick emails or push notifications for follow-ups.
 - Get reminders about work or personal tasks.